Was the CPAC Stage Intentionally Shaped Like a Nazi Symbol?

-Internet sleuths noticed the stage at the conservative gathering resembled a symbol that has been used by hate groups.
+Internet sleuths noticed the stage at the conservative gathering resembled a symbol used by hate groups.

 The stage at CPAC 2021 was intentionally designed to look like an early European rune, which has also been used as a Nazi symbol.